When it comes to GitLab vs GitHub, what’s the best development platform for your team in 2021? Which one’s the best solution for your use case?

 Both services offer free plans with unlimited repositories (public and private).
 They also limit access to advanced management, security, and compliance features in their free options.

-These latter features are high on any enterprise priority list, but small teams and freelancers won’t miss them much.
+These latter features are high on any enterprise priority list, but small teams and freelancers won’t miss them.

 With everything considered, the two options are pretty similar.
-Of course, that probably doesn’t help you much in terms of choosing one over the other.
+Of course, that probably doesn’t help you much in choosing one over the other.

 So let’s dig a little deeper and explore some of the differences between these Git platforms.